 - Five years after your original trademark registration date

 - 10 years after the original date

 - Every 10 years after that

 If you need help with trademarking a business name, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience.
-Many of them have work with or on behalf of companies like Google, Stripe, and Twilio.
+Many of them have work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.